Diversity Action Updates

 USF today is a nationally recognized leader in educating a diverse student population.
 Six examples from the present day:

-- In 2011, the Office of Diversity and Community Outreach was created under the direction of a vice provost.
+- In 2011, the Office of Diversity and Community Outreach (now the Office of Anti-Racism, Diversity, Equity & Inclusion) was created under the direction of a vice provost.

 - In 2013, Diverseeducation.com listed USF as number one on its list of non-historically black colleges and universities that have excellent programs for minority students.